-The most common type of trust is a discretionary trust.
-Under this type of trust it is usual to include the whole estate within the trust and have what is known as a class of beneficiaries, these are commonly children, grandchildren and other family members who can benefit at the discretion of the trustees
+The most common type of trust used to manage and protect money where there is a disabled or vulnerable beneficiary is a discretionary trust.
+Under this type of trust, the parents can leave a proportion or often the whole of their estate to the trust.
+The trust will have a class of beneficiaries, commonly children, grandchildren and other family members who can benefit from the trust at the discretion of the trustees.